Dobiasd/bouncing-spheres/README.md

 # Raytracer

-A very simple raytracer based on [a nice tutorial by Peter Shirley](https://raytracing.github.io/books/RayTracingInOneWeekend.html), implemented in Rust.
+A very simplistic raytracer implemented in Rust - based on [a nice tutorial by Peter Shirley](https://raytracing.github.io/books/RayTracingInOneWeekend.html), .
+It can only do spheres and reflection, but no refraction, lights, etc.

 # Compile and run